Driver arrested after Bronx accident leaves 5 injured

 Authorities said Fennell was driving northbound on Grand Concourse and East 173rd Street struck a parked car and an occupied vehicle.

-In an attempted to flee, he allegedly struck several other parked vehicles, trees and another occupied car.
+In an attempt to flee, he allegedly struck several other parked vehicles, trees and another occupied car.

 Police said Fennell hit another car at a red light at 175th Street and Grand Concourse, pushing the car into a 73-year-old female who suffered severe body trauma.
 She is listed in critical condition and is fighting for her life.